C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 ixx Bills of Lading: Evidence of shipment of cargo and terms of carriage.

-of repairs less customary deductions, not exceeding sum insured for any
+repairs less customary deductions, not exceeding sum insured for any one

-repaired, Insured recovers cost of repairs plus allowance for depreciation
+Insured recovers cost of repairs plus allowance for depreciation due to

 iii Temporary Repairs: If it is possible to only effect temporary repairs,